daveek/tipe-vue-example/README.md

 ```
 ## Adding Tipe to your `.vue` file.

 Your data is ready syncronously at run time.
+Since our data is fetched during build-time we have it immediately and can include our `Landing` default data when our component is created.

 Add your `.tipe` file to your `.vue` file like so: